 Who We Teach

-GGAST has enrolled girls from 27 of Rwanda’s 30 Districts and has included students from Burundi and recently 2 students from Somaliland, creating the most socio-economically diverse school in Rwanda and perhaps all of East Africa.
+GGAST has enrolled girls from 29 of Rwanda’s 30 Districts and has included students from Burundi and Somaliland, creating the most socio-economically diverse school in Rwanda and perhaps all of East Africa.
+Our students are accepted based on academic potential and not financial capacity.
 100% of our students receive financial aid on a sliding scale depending on their families needs.
-Many of girls pay less than what they would pay if they attended a government school.
+Most girls pay less than what they would pay if they attended a government school.

 “When we go outside of school (GGAST), things really change.
 When I go home, I am expected to do things my five brothers do not have to do like house chores.
 I face the same challenges as other girls in Rwanda, but other girls do not even question them.
 For Gashora Girls, we know what the obstacles are and we discuss them and find solutions to empower us through Girl Up workshops and events.”